MichaelOC05/arr/journals/kurt.md

 ## September 13, 2022
 Gio and I were finally able to get the site deployed.
 We were missing the basename from the app.js.

+## September 14, 2022
+We worked as group today.
+We fixed our Heroku deployment.
+Also worked on fixing the login, movie search and review pages.

+## September 15, 2022
+Finished the rest of the unit tests.
+Fixed all the linting issues so the pipeline would run.